-This Flora and Fauna Management Plan (FFMP or Plan) forms part of the Construction Environmental Management Plan (CEMP) for the Googong Township water cycle project Stages A and B - Network (east) (the Project).
+This Flora and Fauna Management Plan (FFMP or Plan) forms part of the Construction Environmental Management Plan (CEMP) for the Googong Township water cycle project Stage A - Network (west) (the Project).

 Refer to Section 1 and Section 2 of the CEMP for additional detail on the scope of the Project to which this FFMP applies.